Compass Health Systems

 Compass Health Systems - Miami, FL

 Compass Health Systems is a substance abuse treatment center located at 1065 Ne 125th Street, Suite 206 in the 33161 zip code in Miami, FL.
-The treatment center accepts women and men.
+The treatment center accepts men and women.
 It also provides treatment to judicial clients.
-Compass Health Systems offers prescription of suboxone, prevention of relapses from naltrexone and naltrexone administration.
-Some of the treatment approaches at Compass Health Systems include anger management therapy, dialectical behavior therapy and relapse prevention treatment.
-It also offers HIV/AIDS counseling, counseling for individuals and counseling for couples.
-In addition, it provides discharge planning and outcome follow-up after discharge.
-Compass Health Systems provides outpatient rehabilitation, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Compass Health Systems offers administration of naltrexone, prescription of suboxone and buprenorphine maintenance.
+Some of the treatment approaches at Compass Health Systems include relapse prevention treatment, cognitive behavioral therapy and DBT.
+It also offers substance use education, counseling for families and counseling for individuals.
+In addition, it provides outcome follow-up after discharge and discharge planning.
+Compass Health Systems provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehabilitation and regular outpatient treatment.

 Address: 1065 NE 125th Street, Suite 206, Miami, FL 33161